ddmgy/moonshine/README.md

 Name | Type | Default
 -----|------|--------
-exposire | number between 0 and 1 | 0.5
+exposure | number between 0 and 1 | 0.5
 decay | number between 0 and 1 | 0.95
 density | number between 0 and 1 | 0.05
 weight | number between 0 and 1 | 0.5